compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartI.md

 0                    ## [3] [speciation_prob]: Probability of speciation per timestep in local community
 ```

+> **Note:** What's the difference between a CLI argument and a MESS params file
+parameter, you may be asking yourself?
+Well, MESS CLI arguments specify how
+the simulations are performed (e.g. how many to run, how many cores to use,
+whether to print debugging information, etc), whereas MESS params file
+parameters dictate the structure of the simulations to run (e.g. sizes of
+communities, migration rates, specation rates, etc).

+The defaults are all values of moderate size that will generate 'normal'
-In general the defaults are sensible, and we won't ***mess*** with them for now,
+looking simulations, and we won't ***mess*** with them for now, but lets just
-but lets just change one parameter to get the hang of it.
+change a couple parameters to get the hang of it.
 Why don't we change
-the `name` parameter of the local community. "island1" is so generic, so pick
+the `name` parameter of the local community, "island1" is so generic!.
+Pick
 your favorite island and change the name to this.
+Let's also set `J` (size
+of the local community in individuals) equal to 500 as this will speed up
+the simulations (smaller local communities reach equilibrium faster).

 We will use the `nano` text editor to modify `params-simdata.txt` and change
 this parameter: